 - A 10th or 11th-generation i7 has 8 cores.

 - A 10th-generation i9 has 10 cores, while an 11th-generation has 8.

-Is a Core i3 good enough for gaming?
+Is a Core i3 CPU good enough for gaming?

-That’s one large misconception about CPUs: People assume that an i3 is greatly inferior to an i9 just because of the denomination, but they don’t consider the application.
+This is one large misconception about CPUs: People often assume that an i3 is greatly inferior to an i9 because of the denomination but don’t consider the application.
 In a single-core task the i3 comes a lot closer to an i9’s performance than many would expect; it’s in multi-core tasks that the i3 will lag behind.